4 Reasons Citizenship by Investment Isn’t a Security Threat to the EU

 Beyond suddenly finding love on a Vilnius university campus, plenty of other routes to the EU are more feasible than going through a CIP:

-You could overstay your tourist visa, or be a stowaway on a cargo vessel, for example.
+You could overstay your tourist visa or be a stowaway on a cargo vessel, for example.

-994,800 individuals obtained citizenship in an EU-country in 2016.
+994,800 individuals obtained citizenship in an EU country in 2016.
 Of those, fewer than 0.1% came via CIPs.

 “The granting of citizenship poses a serious security risk because it gives beneficiaries all the rights of EU citizens and allows them to move freely throughout the Union,” Jourova told Germany’s Die Welt in August.
-If that’s the case, wouldn’t it be more pragmatic to devote the grave concern and media attention to the 99.9% who became EU citizens by routes other than CIPs?
+If that’s the case, wouldn’t it be more pragmatic to devote grave concern and media attention to the 99.9% who became EU citizens by routes other than CIPs?

-#3 – Citizenships can be – and have been – revoked post hoc.
+#3 – Citizenships can be – and have been – revoked post hoc

 This week, Finnish law enforcement arrested a Russian national holding a Maltese passport (whether he obtained it through the MIIP remains unconfirmed, but it appears likely) on suspicion of involvement in a money-laundering operation.